speedie1337/spmenu/docs/docs.md

 Vector images (such as .svg) can be displayed too in the same way.
 This is all done using `imlib2` so as long as imlib2 support it, it can be used.

-NOTE: Also note that older spmenu scripts may use the `IMG:` prefix rather than the newer `img://` prefix.
+NOTE: Older spmenu scripts may use the `IMG:` prefix rather than the newer `img://` prefix.
 It is recommended that you use the `img://` prefix, but `IMG:` may be preferred if you need compatibility with older spmenu versions.